 Grants of up to $30,000 for your library system to use research-based best practices to build summer learning programs that connect with your library’s mission and strategic plan.
-We are accepting grant applications from September 1 – October 7, 2022.
+Applications for this grant are now closed.

 The Summer Learning Strategies Grant provides libraries throughout Idaho awards between $5,000 and $30,000 to plan for and expand their summer learning and enrichment programing.
 This funding opportunity aims to address learning loss among students related to the impact of reduced instructional time due to COVID-19.
 Selected libraries will participate in professional development, create a written plan for summer programming, build or expand a community partnership, and implement evidence-based summer learning and enrichment programs for youth in their communities.

 To fulfill the professional development component of the Summer Learning Strategies Grant, participants will attend a virtual training on building equity-based summer programming and participate in a related community of practice with library staff from around the county.
 Participants will also be provided reading material and web content to explore summer learning best practices.

 Grantees will conduct strategic planning for summer learning and enrichment programming.
 This is an opportunity for libraries to use grant funding to assess the needs of their communities and write a plan that incorporates community needs, the organization’s mission and values, and evidence-based best practices.

 For the summer programming component of the grant, selected libraries should plan to increase or improve summer learning and enrichment activities in ways that address the needs of their local communities.
 Libraries could use the following strategies to implement the summer programming portion of the grant:

 - Increase the number, type, frequency, or format of summer learning or enrichment programs.

 - Expand or develop new programming to reach youth in communities with little to no access.

 - Offer programming at times that may be more accessible to youth who have limited access during regular business hours.